-Defamation by investors solicitor - large companies
+Defamation by investors

 - Hits: 10551

+Resolving the various conflicts and risks that may be associated with legal action of this nature, requires a great deal of consideration, deliberation and experience.
 It was important for the company to act immediately, yet delicately, due to the potential additional reputational damage that legal action against an investor could have caused.
 The company therefore chose Cohen Davis to handle the matter.

-Mainly, they chose us because of the unique and creative approach we take to handling online defamation matters of this nature and the due consideration and advice we give our clients in relation to reputational risks and reputational outcomes.
-In these sorts of cases there is likely to be additional media interest, which needed to be handled delicately in order to protect the reputation of the company and to avoid negative publicity which could potentially result in a further decline in share prices.
+Mainly, because of the unique and creative approaches we take to handling online defamation matters of this nature and due to our considerable experience in the field of reputational risks and reputational outcomes.
+In these sorts of cases there is likely to be additional media interest, which needs to be handled delicately, in order to protect the reputation of the company and to avoid negative publicity which could potentially result in a further decline in share prices.

 The Board of Directors hold fiduciary duty to the shareholders of the company and as such, it is the Board’s duty to protect the company from legal threats whilst securing as much stability as possible.
 There are particular difficulties when the defamatory posts attribute dishonesty to member of the Board of Directors, because this attribution is both corporate and personal.
 If a member of the Board of Directors is being harassed or defamed online, because of the work he performs for the company, the company will, in many cases, be able to take legal action on behalf of the director and the director will be able to take legal action on his own accord.
 Therefore, it is likely that any legal action for defamation or for harassment that a company takes, will have a strong element of personal attack of the individuals who are involved with the day-to-day operation of the company.